The Lying Detective: Plot

 Sherlock becomes obsessed with Smith, but his drug-addled antics frighten Mrs. Hudson, who subdues him.
-Mrs. Hudson takes Sherlock to see John while he is at his therapist's house for a session.
-Sherlock accuses Smith of being a serial killer and asks John to help bring him down.
+Mrs. Hudson takes Sherlock to see John while he is at his therapist's house for a session, where Sherlock attempts to enlist John's help.
 Much to John's shock and annoyance, the arrival of a car sent by Smith, and of Molly Hooper with an ambulance to his therapist's house at the exact time, were all prearranged by Sherlock two weeks prior, even before John had chosen his new therapist.

 Sherlock and John arrive at a studio to meet with Smith, during which it's revealed Smith has used Sherlock's accusation as a publicity stunt to support his new brand of cereal, making him a "Cereal Killer" and claiming Sherlock was in on the joke, after which the latter takes them to visit a new hospital wing for which he had been a major donor.
-He subtly hints to Sherlock and John at being a serial killer while meeting with a group of children at the hospital.
-Smith takes Sherlock and John to his 'favourite room', the mortuary, whilst repeatedly referring to the American serial killer H. H. Holmes.
+Smith takes Sherlock and John to his 'favourite room', whilst repeatedly referring to the serial killer H. H. Holmes.
 John asks Smith how he moves through all of the rooms freely, to which Smith replies that he has keys to the hospital.

 Sherlock tries to goad Smith into a confession just as Faith arrives, having been texted by Sherlock from Smith's phone.
 Upon seeing her, Sherlock realises that she was not the woman who had come to his flat.
 Frustrated and suffering from withdrawal, Sherlock attacks Smith with a scalpel, but is stopped by John.
 John attacks Sherlock out of anger, and blames him for Mary's death.